tsudo/arwx/README.md

-## Welcome to ARwx repo.
+## Welcome to Severe Weather Readiness 101

-I decided to reduce costs and simplify the content.
-You'll find a few key recommendations and important links.
-Our mission is to help everyone be more prepared and weather aware.
+(Formerly known as ARwx repo.)

 ### Staying Informed
 I recommend the following apps and services to stay informed about severe weather.